 Locations & Seating

 The seating is a mix of chairs and benches, both with and without armrests, and you can guess which ones fill up the quickest!
-Depending on the day, all the seating may be full, but other days, you may have your pick.
+The seating may be full depending on the day and what flights are departing.
 If you can’t snag an armrest-free bench, lying on the floor is probably your next best option.
 Seek out a carpeted patch, though an extra soft layer will help you cope with cold tile floors.

 Here are good sleep spots that travellers have reported: